robert-stuttaford/stuttaford.me/resources/posts/2018-02-03-people-are-fascinating.md

 If you’re having a tough time agreeing on something, or feel a dissatisfaction with the state of your environment or your team, look inward.
 Find your fixed mindsets about those things.
 See if you actually want those opinions - sometimes, they were put there long before you were able to choose them for yourself.

 - *Where are your fixed mindsets?*
-- *What could you begin improving in your life today if you decided to get curious about it, instead of re-tell yourself the same tired story about it?*
+- *What could you begin improving in your life today if you decided to get curious about it, instead of re-telling yourself the same tired story about it?*

 <hr>

-## All models are wrong
+## All models are 'wrong'

-What’s crucial to note about all of these frameworks is that there’s no ‘right’ or ‘wrong’ - there is only appropriate/inappropriate, suitable/unsuitable, skilful/unskillful (thanks, Buddhism!).
+What’s crucial to note about all of these frameworks is that there’s no ‘right’ or ‘wrong’ - there is only appropriate/inappropriate, suitable/unsuitable, skilful/unskilful (thanks, Buddhism!).
 If it’s not helping (and you’re pretty sure you’ve not misapplied it), find another way.

-The truth is, like all models, they’re ‘wrong’.
+The truth is, like all models, they are approximations.
 They’re not truly describing you or the people around you, or their behaviours or attitudes.
 I don’t think we can ever truly do that.
 But, they are useful.
 And using them turns getting to know yourself, and the people to know you, into a fascinating experience.

-If you’re aware that something isn’t working in your team, or in your role - I encourage you to assess your preferences within each of these frameworks, and find where the mismatches are with the environment you’re in.
+If you’re aware that something isn’t working in your team, or in your role, I encourage you to assess your preferences within each of these frameworks, and find where the mismatches are with the environment you’re in.

 Then, use those differences to start a new conversation about how things can change, and to pick a tangible next action or two.